This last region, Tapapanuwa, seems located near the Dahara river, which was the current Devrez Cay.

-An unknown Greek geographer, evoking a river between Billæos and Parthenius, writing "River Psilis, today known with the name of Papanios".
-Some coastal rivers originate close to that of the Devrez Cay.
+An unknown Greek geographer, evoking a river between Billæos and Parthenius, writing it "River Psilis, today known with the name of Papanios".
+Some Black Sea coastal rivers originate close to that of the Devrez Cay.

 Strabo is more accurate about the area called Babanome, Babanomon or Babanomitis: "The Diacopène and Pimolisène extended to the Halys retaining all the same appearance of wealth and fertility.
 These two cantons form the northern part of the territory of Amasia and measure length of 500 stages.
 The other cantons following (of the Pontus territory) are the Babanome and Ximène, which itself reached the banks of the Halys, are measured in the same sense a much greater, and the whole represents the length of the territory of Amasia."